0%

 Summon

 Summoning is the act of paying a card's cost to play it onto the battlefield.
 There are three types of Summons: Normal, Tribute, and React.
-Cards may be summoned from any zone outside of the battlefield's three lanes (hand, Channel, Deck, Grave, Reap Pile, and Banish Zone).
+Cards may be summoned from any zone outside of the battlefield's three planes (hand, Channel, Deck, Grave, Reap Pile, and Banish Zone).

 See Linking Spirits under CORE MECHANICS for more information on summoning cards into the battlefield.